About Rolex Diamond Bezels

 In short, while a larger bezel might seem visually appealing, it compromises both the durability and functionality of your timepiece.

-Lately, there’s been a noticeable influx of cheap diamond bezels flooding the market.
-These pieces resemble the DIY-style bezels popular in the 1970s - but with even lower-grade materials.
-The diamonds used are often mismatched in size, cut, and clarity, and the setting work is inconsistent: some stones sit too low, others too high, and many are misaligned or facing the wrong direction.
+Recently, the market has been flooded with low-quality diamond bezels.
+These pieces imitate the DIY-style bezels popular in the 1970s - but with even cheaper materials and poor craftsmanship.
+Diamonds are often mismatched in size, cut, and clarity, and the setting work is inconsistent: some stones sit too low, others too high, and many are misaligned or even facing the wrong direction.

 Remember the old saying, “You get what you pay for”?
 That couldn’t be more true when it comes to diamond bezels for Rolex watches.